Colorado Assisted Living Facilities

 Cost of Colorado Assisted Living Facilities

-The average cost of assisted living in Colorado is $2,300 per month
+According to the 2015 Genworth Financial cost of care survey, the average cost of assisted living in Colorado is $3,750 per month.

 Colorado defines Assisted Living Facility as Assisted Living Residence.
 Assisted living residences are residential facilities that make healthcare and living available to three or more adults who are unrelated to the owner, through an agreement between the provider and the resident, room and board and at least the following services: personal services; protective oversight; social care due to impaired capacity to live independently; and regular supervision available 24-hours per day, though not to the extent that regular 24-hour medical nursing care is required.
 There must be documentation that the following has been disclosed upon admission, unless otherwise specified, to the resident or the resident's legal representative as appropriate: the facility's policies and procedures; the method of determining staffing requirements based on resident needs and how often certified or licensed health professionals are available onsite; types of daily activities, whether the facility has automatic fire sprinkler systems; if the facility uses restrictive egress alert devices and the types of behaviors exhibited by those needing such devices; availability of first aid certified staff; and the facility policy on CPR and lift assistance.